-California Gulls are the most abundant nesting waterbird in the South San Francisco Bay and SFBBO has been monitoring the growth of the breeding population since 1980.
-In 2017, SFBBO monitored 10 California Gull colonies via walkthrough surveys from May 8-13 (Table 2).
-These 10 colonies encompass all known South Bay breeding locations of this species.
-California Gull colony sizes ranged from 238 breeding birds (Mountain View A1) to 16,180 birds (Palo Alto Flood Control Basin).
-The Alviso A9/10/11/14 colony was also large, with an estimated 9,868 individuals.
-The former colony site at Alviso A5/7 was used again this year following two years of disuse.
-In 2017, 2,226 birds bred at Alviso A5, a significant increase from the 276 birds that nested at this location in 2014.
+California Gulls are the most abundant nesting waterbird in the South San Francisco Bay.
+SFBBO has been monitoring the growth of the breeding population since 1980 as it grew from 24 breeding adults in 1980 to over 50,000 at its peak in 2013.
+In 2018, SFBBO monitored 10 California Gull colonies via walkthrough surveys from May 9-15 (Table 2).
+These colonies encompass all known South Bay breeding locations of this species.
+California Gull colony sizes ranged from 172 breeding birds (A1) to 19,350 birds (PAFCC).
+The Alviso A9/10/11/14 colony was the second largest colony in previous years, but shrank significantly to an estimated 1420 individuals.
+The former colony site at Alviso A5/7 was used again to a greater extent this year following two years of disuse.
+In 2018, 5984 birds bred at Alviso A5, a significant increase from the 276 birds that nested at this location in 2014.

-We estimated a total of 43,570 California Gulls breeding in the San Francisco Bay in 2017, a 7% increase from the 38,040 estimated in 2016, but still lower than the 47,866 estimated in 2015 (Table 2).
-The magnitude and direction of the change varied greatly by colony, from a 70% decrease at Mowry 3 to a large increase at Alviso A5, where gull counts went from 0 to 2,226 breeding birds.
-This range indicates that gulls are changing their distribution and selection of breeding sites (Figure 3).
+We estimated a total of 46766 California Gulls breeding in the San Francisco Bay in 2018, a 4% increase from the 43570 estimated in 2017, but still lower than the 53,466 estimated in 2013 (Table 2).
+The magnitude and direction of the change varied greatly by colony, from a -85% decrease at Alviso A9/A10/A14 to a 750% increase at Mowry M3 from 2017 to 2018.
+This range indicates that gulls continue to change their year-by-year distribution and selection of breeding sites (Figure 3).
 The fluctuation in size and location of active gull colonies over the study period is likely due to a suite of changing environmental and demographic factors (Table 2).

-Alviso pond A6 formerly held an average of 76% of the breeding population of California Gulls in San Francisco Bay (Strong et al. 2004, Table 2).
-In December 2010, A6 was restored to tidal action as part of the South Bay Salt Pond Restoration Project.
-Gulls appear to have redistributed to several nearby colonies, particularly A9/10/11/14 and the Palo Alto Flood Control Basin (Figure 3).
-In 2008, a multi-year project was initiated by SFBBO and the U.S. Geological Survey to trap and band California Gulls nesting at pond A6.
-Banded California Gulls continue to be re-sighted during colony walkthroughs.
-In 2017, we re-sighted 31 banded gulls on our walkthrough counts.
-Thirty of these birds were banded at the A6 colony from 2008-2010.
-The subsequent band re-sighting data gathered through this project, as well as from other long-term banding efforts (Schacter et al. 2008 and Ackerman et al. 2013) provide useful information regarding gull life span, dispersal, and the potential impact of encroachment into breeding areas for other sensitive species.
+From 1982-2010, Alviso pond A6 held an average of 76% of the breeding population of California Gulls in San Francisco Bay (Strong et al. 2004, Table 2).
+In December 2010, pond A6 was restored to tidal action as part of the South Bay Salt Pond Restoration Project.
+Band re-sightings in subsequent years show that gulls redistributed to several nearby colonies, particularly A9/10/11/14 and the Palo Alto Flood Control Basin (Figure 3).
+In 2018, we re-sighted 32 banded gulls on our walkthrough counts.
+Thirty-one of these birds were banded at the A6 colony from 2008-2010.
+One gull was banded at A6 in 1985 and it is currently being considered by U.S. Geological survey for the oldest California Gull record.
+In 2018, thirteen California Gulls were re-sighted at colony A5/A7, eight at the Palo Alto Flood Control Channel Colony, and seven in the Mowry complexes.
+Four California Gulls were re-sighted approximately 13 km north of A6 at the Newark colonies.
+The subsequent band re-sighting data gathered through this project, as well as from other long-term banding efforts (Schacter et al. 2008, Robinson-Nilsen et al. 2010, and Ackerman et al. 2013) provide useful information regarding gull life span, dispersal, and the potential impact of encroachment into breeding areas for other sensitive species.